The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 1931

-"Fear" by A. N. Afinogenov.
-Statement by N.V.
-Petrov.
+“Fear” by A. N. Afinogenov.
+Staged by N.V.
+Petrova.
 In the role of Professor Borodin - I.N.
 Singers.

 1932

 The centenary of the building of the Alexandrinsky Theater (then the Leningrad State Drama Theater) is celebrated as a major anniversary of the socio-political and cultural life of the country.
-At the same time, following the ideological line of the then authorities, seventy-six years are arbitrarily cut off from the creative history of the first state drama troupe in Russia.
+At the same time, following the ideological line of the then government, seventy-six years are arbitrarily cut off from the creative history of the first state drama troupe of Russia.

 1933-1936

-The artistic director of the theater is an outstanding actor, director and teacher Boris Mikhailovich Sushkevich.
+The artistic director of the theater is the outstanding actor, director and teacher Boris Mikhailovich Sushkevich.

 1934

 "Boris Godunov" A.S.
 Pushkin.
-Statement by B.M.
+Staged by B.M.
 Sushkevich.
 In the role of Boris Godunov - N.K.
 Simonov.

 1936-1938